secretgraph/secretgraph/README.md

 -   view (Content, Cluster) affects (Content, Cluster):
     -   for Content:
         -   fetch: autodelete content after viewing
+            allowPeek: allow peeking at content (not triggering freeze or update readStatistic)
     -   for Cluster:
         -   includeTags: like param, include only contents with tag
         -   excludeTags: like param, exclude contents with tag, default: \[\]
         -   states:like param, include only contents with state
         -   includeTypes: like param, include only contents with type
         -   excludeTypes: like param, exclude contents with type, default: \[\]
+            allowPeek: allow peeking at content (not triggering freeze or update readStatistic)
 -   delete (Content, Cluster):
     -   for Cluster:
         -   includeTags: like param, include only contents with tag